 Damage conditions: σ1−μ(σ2+σ3) = σb;

-Disadvantages: the general law of brittle fracture failure cannot be widely explained.
+Disadvantage: Does not explain the general law of brittle fracture failure.

-Scope of application: suitable for axial compression of stone and concrete.
+Scope of application: This theory is suitable for the axial compression of stone and concrete.

 3. Maximum shear stress theory (the third strength theory, namely Tresca strength):